-Approximately 17.2 million additional shares will be eligible for sale by our shareholders in the public market upon the expiration of lock-up agreements in November 2015, although a portion of such shares held by our affiliates will be subject to volume limitations and other conditions pursuant to Rule 144 of the Securities Act.
-In addition, the shares subject to outstanding options under our equity incentive plans and the shares reserved for future issuance under our equity incentive plans will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
+On November 2, 2015, our 180-day lock-up agreements between our underwriters and our stockholders prior to our public offering expired.
+As a result, persons who were our stockholders prior to our initial public offering continue to hold a substantial number of shares of our common stock that many of them are now able to sell in the public market.
+Significant portions of these shares are held by a small number of stockholders.
+Sales by our stockolders of a substantial number of shares, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
 Moreover, after November 2015, certain holders of our common stock will have the right to require us to register these shares under the Securities Act pursuant to a registration and voting rights agreement.
 If our existing stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.